Alex2804/libtcc-cmake/README.md

 There is an extension to compile *libtcc1.a* at runtime.
 You can enable or disable the extension with [LIBTCC_ENABLE_EXTENSION](#LIBTCC_ENABLE_EXTENSION).
 For more information like CMake variables look [here](extension/README.md).

+## Issues
+- Valgrind indicates a memory leak when memory is allocated in libtcc compiled code and released in the main application (or vice versa).
+This seems to be a false positive.

+- If you allocate memory in tcc compiled code and free it in the main application, the program crashes if it is compiled with MSVC (The compiler of libtcc itself is negligible, only the compiler of the main application is crucial).

+- On Android ARM (tested ARMv7 but should be the case for most/all arm architectures less than or equal ARMv7) double argument passing from libtcc compiled code to other code (e.g. the main application or c standard library) is not working.
+  (**especially ARMv8 is not affected by this!**)

 ---
 ## CMake Variables